-Tracer wire to be an electric #14 AWG Solid SBC (1/64") polyethylene insulated wire or metal tape detectable to 3 m bury.
+Tracer wire shall be an electric #14 AWG Solid SBC (1/64") polyethylene insulated wire or metal tape detectable to 3 m buried depth.

-Pipes and fittings to be clean and dry.
+Pipes and fittings are to be clean and dry.
 Carefully inspect materials for defects before installing.
 Remove any defective materials from site.